Graphic design: Adele Cattenazzi

 For snare drum, prepared vibraphone, chimes, amplified desktop fan, and electronics.

 *In addition to their main area of expertise (detailed above), performers each have a background in some form of movement, theatre, and music performance.
-All performers dance, and play percussion at given points in the performance.
+All performers contributed to the development, danced and played percussion at given points of the work.

 Acknowledgements: